SOP Development

 Start with What You Already Have

 Most PHAs already have procedures.
-They just do not know it.
+They just don't know it.

 Model policy documents contain procedure language woven into the policy text: steps for processing applications, conducting inspections, calculating rent.
-Staff reference these documents regularly, especially program managers.
+Staff reference these documents regularly.
 But the procedure sections are thin, written in passive voice, light on examples, and indistinguishable from the policy around them.

-The most practical path is to improve those procedures where they already live.
-That means identifying the procedure content already in your documents and marking it clearly as procedure, distinct from policy.
-Then strengthening it: specific steps, better examples, cross-references where one process depends on another.
+The most practical path is often to improve those procedures where they already live.
+Identify the procedure content, mark it clearly as procedure, and strengthen it: specific steps, better examples, cross-references where one process depends on another.
 A 500-page document may become 700 pages.
-That is fine.
 No one reads it cover to cover.
-It is a reference, and better reference material means fewer errors.
+It's a reference, and better reference material means fewer errors.
+A single reference means it won't get lost.

-Sometimes procedures need to be built from scratch: new programs, operational areas the models do not cover, or processes specific to your agency's structure and systems.
+Sometimes procedures need to be built from scratch: new programs, operational areas the models don't cover, or processes specific to your agency's structure and systems.

 Getting the Scope Right

-• Standard operating procedures (SOPs).
-Step-by-step narrative documentation of how your agency performs a specific function.
+- Standard operating procedure (SOP).
+Step-by-step documentation of how your agency performs a specific function.
 Written for the person doing the work.
 This is the core deliverable most PHAs need.

-• Workflow assessment.
-An examination of how work moves through a process: who does what, in what order, where it stalls, where it breaks.
-This is a form of operational assessment with a narrower scope.
+- Workflow assessment.
+An examination of how work actually moves through a process: who does what, in what order, where it stalls.
+A narrower form of operational assessment.
 It tells you what to fix before you document anything.

-• Gap analysis.
-A comparison of current practice against regulatory requirements or internal policy.
+- Gap analysis.
+A comparison of current practice against regs or internal policy.
 Identifies where the agency is exposed.
 Produces findings, not procedures.
-Often part of an operational assessment or a policy review.
+Often part of an operational assessment or policy review.

-Our default format is narrative SOPs: clear, operational, written for the staff member at the desk.
-Playscript procedures, flowcharts, and other formats are also on the table.
+When an RFP bundles these under one heading, proposals vary wildly.
+Our approach: draw clear boundaries.
+What we deliver, what falls outside the written scope, and what could be added later.
+Our default format is narrative SOPs: clear, operational, written for the person at the desk.
 The format matters less than whether anyone uses it.

 How We Scope

 A mid-size PHA could document hundreds of procedures across every program area.
 No one will maintain them.
-When a specification is broad, our approach is to start with the 20 to 25 procedures that matter most: the ones that drive compliance, that new staff need on day one, that break when someone quits.
+We start with the 20 to 25 that matter most: the ones that drive compliance, that new staff need on day one, that break when someone quits.
 Intake.
 Eligibility.
 Recertifications.
 Interim actions.
 Inspections.
 Rent calculations.
 Move processing.
 The work that keeps the lights on.

 Broader coverage can follow.
 But starting with everything is how SOP projects fail.
 Starting with what matters is how they last.